You can Travel The World On 50 Dollars A Day if you know how – but mostly, if you know where to go.

 It is a well-known fact that a lot of travellers like to have a drink.
 And in Siem Reap, a pint of beer costs about 0.70 CAD.
 A pitcher usually sells for around $ 3.75.
 What more can be said?

 Siem Reap is also the closest town to the famous temples of Angkor Wat.
+Should you find yourself in this part of Cambodia, it would be helpful to have an ultimate guide to Angkor Wat.

 5. Travel The World On 50 Dollars A Day: Pokhara, Nepal – Hotel